 Type 3B - the Posterior Calcaneus.

-Type 4 - Multiple instances of the feet and/or ankle.
+Type 4 - Multiple instances of the base and/or ankle.

 Type 5 - the Forefoot.

-Charcot joints are often not diagnosed until they create another problem that affects a patients normal activities.
-These may be as simple as a good inability to fit into shoes, or as severe as an infected ulceration of the foot.
-By this stage, the Charcot deformity has in all likelihood progressed to a point where there is massive displacement of the bones and joints in addition to numerous displaced fractures.
+Charcot joints are often not diagnosed until they create another problem that impacts a patients normal activities.
+These may be as simple as a great inability to fit into shoes, or as severe as an infected ulceration of the foot.
+By this stage, the Charcot deformity has in all likelihood progressed to a point where there is massive displacement of the bones and joints together with several displaced fractures.

-- Any situation that plays a role in the loss of sensation of the foot may be considered a cause for a Charcot combined.
+- Any situation that plays a role in the loss of sensation of the foot may be considered a cause for a Charcot joint.

 - Some of the people conditions include;